Innsbruck: Transport

 Local public transport is provided by Innsbrucker Verkehrsbetriebe (IVB), a public authority operating a network of bus and tram routes.
 The metre-gauge tram network consists of four city lines, 1, 2, 3 and 5, and two lines serving the surrounding area: line 6, the Innsbrucker Mittelgebirgsbahn to Igls, and line STB, the Stubaitalbahn running through the Stubai Valley to Fulpmes.
 The network is planned to be enlarged during the coming years to reach the neighboring village Rum in the east and Völs in the west.
 Numerous bus lines serve the inner city and connect it with surrounding areas.
-Until 2007 the bus network included two trolleybus routes, but these were abandoned in preparation for planned expansion of the tram network.
+Until 2007, the bus network included two trolleybus routes; they were abandoned in preparation for planned expansion of the tram network, but reinstatement of trolleybuses is planned for 2029.

 In December 2007, the Hungerburgbahn, a funicular service to the district of Hungerburg, was reopened after a two-year closure for extensive rebuilding, with partial realignment and a new extension under the Inn River and into central Innsbruck.
 The line was also equipped with new vehicles.
 Because of the unique design of the stations, drafted by the famous architect Zaha Hadid, the funicular evolves immediately to a new emblem of the city.
 The line was rebuilt by the Italian company Leitner, and can now carry up to 1,200 persons per hour.
 It is operated by a private company, the 'Innsbrucker Nordkettenbahnen'.